Skip to content ↓

 Reading

-Whole class guided reading begins in Year 1 and is planned using texts related to the topic or quality books to engage the children’s love for reading.
+Whole class guided reading begins in Year 3 and is planned using texts related to the topic or quality books to engage the children’s love for reading.
+Lessons focus on introducing and explaining new vocabulary, reading for fluency and developing comprehension skills.

 Reading for pleasure is developed by: